 Nowadays, under the reign of the Alaouite Dynasty Marrakech is rich in cultural and social events and well known both internationally and in Morocco.
 Marrakech – the Red City – has succeeded in the architectural heritage of these old dynasties.
 In Marrakech Andalusian clay is back in fashion, and the Tadlakt, an egg based lime coating, is once again favoured in the new clay villas built by the young Moroccan architects.

 The Koutoubia, the book merchants’ mosque, remains one of the most beautiful in Islam.
 Its elegant minaret, a lacework of rose coloured stones, is almost 69 meters high, has never been restored until March 1999.

 The Souk displays marvellous traditional handicrafts over the wide area.
 The enormous quantity of items makes the choice particularly difficult.
 It is a pleasure to stroll through these covered alleys the meeting point of people from the Atlas mountains and from the South.
 The famous market square is part of the World Heritage of UNESCO.

 Languages.
 Arabic and French are official languages but English, Spanish and German are widely spoken.

 Climate.
 Marrakech has a dry and sunny climate all year round.
 In December the temperature is normally warm even in the evening.

 Visas.
 All visitors require a passport.
-Citizens of the UK, EU, US, Australia and New Zealand do not need visas.
+Citizens of the UK, EU, US, Australia, New Zealand and China do not need visas.

 Electricity: 220V, 50Hz , Electrical outlet plugs Type C, E and F.